 It is also the national animal of India and ranks among the biggest wild cats alive today, another reason this animal being so charismatic megafauna of the world.

 The biological name of Leopard is Panthera Pardus, Leopard are found throughout the country.
 In total there are 7910 leopards as per the census of 2014 and a total of 12000 speculated leopard, Of which the state of Madhya Pradesh host a maximum number of approx 1800 leopard in India.
-Karnataka and Maharashtra are next in queue.
+Karnataka and Maharashtra are next in the queue.

-Compared to the other member of the big cat family, Leopard has relatively small legs and an adult male can weigh up to 60 Kg and a female can weigh up to 38-40 kg.
+Compared to the other member of the big cat species, Leopard has relatively small legs and an adult male can weigh up to 60 Kg and a female can weigh up to 38-40 kg.

-Technically, Black Panther is the Leopards only, But because of a rare mutation called Melanism, They turn completely Black and they are called Melanistic Leopard or Black Panther or “The ghost of the Forest”
+Technically, Black Panther is the Leopard only, But because of a rare mutation called Melanism, They turn completely Black and they are called Melanistic Leopard or Black Panther or “The ghost of the Forest”

 Some amazing facts about Black Panthers